HIPAA AND HEALTH PRIVACY TRAINING

 TEXAS HEALTH PRIVACY

-The Texas Medical Records Privacy Act (HB 300) mandates that all employees of a covered entity be trained in both Texas law and HIPAA within 180 days of hiring and also within a reasonable period following a material change in state or federal law affecting the duties of an employee.
+The Texas Medical Records Privacy Act (HB 300) mandates that all employees of a covered entity (CE) be trained in both Texas law and HIPAA within 180 days of hiring.
+It also requires training within a reasonable period following a material change in state or federal law affecting the duties of an employee.
 This program is designed to be used with our other health privacy/security materials to meet these requirements.

 After the video, there are 4 quiz questions that test on and reinforce lessons in the videos.